 The biggest piece of advice Bespoke Surgical can offer is to listen to your body.
 It knows what it can handle and what it can’t.
-One key tip is to prove to yourself, even before you douche, how clean you truly are by using a butt plug or dilator, preferably light-colored, to see whether or not any residual stool is even present.
-If not, you can avoid douching altogether.
+Along with this, it’s key to make sure that you are eating well and maintaining great hygiene.
+One easy tip is to prove to yourself, even before you douche, how clean you truly are by using a butt plug or dilator, preferably light-colored, to see whether or not any residual stool is present.
+If it’s all clean, you’re ready to go.
 The important thing to remember is that accidents happen and everybody poops.
-So if you find yourself in a situation where things have gotten a little messy, DON’T PANIC!
+So, if you find yourself in a situation where things have gotten a little messy, DON’T PANIC!
 You’re not a freak… you’re perfectly normal.

 By taking the above advice and utilizing the appropriate methods with minor tweaks, we can all reach the desired effects we are searching for.
 When it comes to sex, one size does not fit all (literally and figuratively).
 Let us know if you still have specific douching questions we can answer.
 Oh, and good luck!